aofei/air/README.md

 High-performance?
 Fastest?
 Almost all of the web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
 This framework does not intend to follow the crowd.
-So, the Air web framework can assure you only one sentence: **it can run properly.**
+So, the Air web framework can assure you only one sentence: **it can serve properly.**

 ## Installation